13 Must see stops between Anchorage and Seward Alaska

 The town of Girdwood itself is worth a stop.
 This fun ski oriented town by winter turns to a hiking and mountain biking paradise in the summer.
 There’s a great ice cream shop, creatively called “the ice cream shop” near the gas station at the turn off into town from the Seward Highway.
 The ice cream shop is a mandatory stop for our family anytime we’re driving from Anchorage to Seward!

 Chair 5 is also a great place for pizza and beer in Girdwood.
 It’s very popular with locals and visitors so be prepared to wait but the wait is worth it.
+Double Musky and Jack Sprat are both ideal food stops for foodies (be prepared to wait a long time).
+If you really want to take it easy in Girdwood, make a reservation for the day spa at Alyeska resort.

 #7 Alaska Wildlife Conservation Center